Monday's national newspaper front pages - Isle Of Wight Radio

 :: The Sun

-The Sun reports that the marriage of Kim Kardashian and Kanye West ‘is over’.
+The marriage of Kim Kardashian and Kanye West ‘is over’, the newspaper claims.

 :: Daily Mail

-Britain enjoyed a record Christmas Day sales boost of more than £800million.
+Britain enjoyed a record Christmas Day sales boost of more than £800m.

 :: The Guardian